2023 Procession order and information for visiting societies

 Torches (main procession)

 Ours are traditional hessian torches and, if cared for, will last for the duration of the procession.
 If the flame begins to die out just tap on the road to open up the hessian and it should relight.
-Please do not swing them about or drop them near or under vehicles.
+Please do not swing them about or drop them near or under vehicles or spectators.

-Torches are lit by HBBS Assembly Crew, at the approach to the entrance to Robertson Street
+Torches are lit by HBBS Assembly Crew when in Robertson Street (not as in recent years at the approach to the entrance to Robertson Street but a little later this year)

 Banners will be re-torched at the Stade, west of Eat@the stade café, Old Town.